Hironori-Sushiki-S11/RSA-2048-Collapse-S11/IKERUSIKI_COMPUTATIONAL_VERIFICATION.md

 They do not modify or extend the mathematical foundation established in the Theory section.

 ---
+# Theory Completion

+Verification001–030 establish the complete mathematical framework of IKERUSIKI Theory.

+From this point onward, no additional mathematical components are introduced.

+Subsequent sections investigate practical applications of the completed framework.

+The purpose is not to extend the theory, but to evaluate its behavior under larger computational and structural problems.

+---

 # Applications — RSA2048 Structural Demonstration